Safety as a GUIDING PRINCIPLE

 The power grid operated by Austrian Power Grid AG is the backbone of Austria's electricity supply.

-We have about 490 experts working around the clock to ensure that the grid can handle the load and the supply of electricity functions smoothly.
+We have over 600 experts working around the clock to ensure that the grid can handle the load and the supply of electricity functions smoothly.
 These days, great effort and creative thinking are required to keep the power grid stable and ensure a constant supply of electricity.

 A strong electricity grid is the basis for a secure power supply.